“You should be able to look wildlife sculpture in the eye and see life.” (Hamish Mackie)

 Hamish has works in public and private collections around the world.
 His wildlife sculptures are cast in bronze, silver or occasionally gold as limited editions, each signed, dated and numbered.
 Each sculpture takes on average four months to be sculpted, moulded and then cast into bronze using the lost wax method.
 It is a highly skilled, labour-intensive process.

-In 2007 Hamish built a studio in Oxfordshire, where he now lives and works with his wife Laura and their three daughters.
-Hamish has travelled to Antarctica, the Falkland Islands, South Georgia, Africa, United Arab Emirates, Australia and India to study his subjects and he often writes about these trips on his blog.
+In 2007, Hamish built a studio in Oxfordshire, where he now lives and works with his wife Laura and their three daughters.
+He has travelled to Antarctica, the Falkland Islands, South Georgia, Africa, United Arab Emirates, Australia and India, as well as all over Europe, to study wildlife and he often writes about these trips on his blog.

 In 2014, Hamish Mackie won a major public art commission – Goodman’s Fields Horses for the Berkeley Homes Goodman’s Fields development in the City of London – six life and quarter size horses running loose through the pedestrianised plaza.
 During this year long project, he collaborated with Lockbund Foundry to create a new foundry big enough for the job that required over a kilometre of steel for the armatures, six tonnes of clay, one tonne of silicone rubber and four tonnes of bronze.
 The sculptures were unveiled in 2015 to critical acclaim and the following year, won the Public Monuments and Sculptures Association’s Marsh Award for Excellence in Public Fountains.